mathieuprog/fluent-graphql/README.md

 * Multiple fetch strategies
 * Trivial data transformations
 * Cache refresh (polling) and clearing
+* TypeScript support

 ## Why?

-Conventionally we would write our GraphQL document as a string:
+Conventionally in other frameworks we would write our GraphQL document as a string:

 ```javascript
 const query = `